sumansid/Encod-V1.0/README.md

 #
 Encod is an online code editor that lets you share code in real-time.
 Encod is built using React JS (CRA), Tailwind CSS, Websockets and Node Js.
 Deployed on : [https://encod.netlify.app/](https://encod.netlify.app/)

-Supported programming languages : Python, Javascript
+Supported programming languages : Python, Javascript, Java

 ## How it works